githubEdit

 Visitors saving a configuration

-Number of visitors clicking the "Save" button in the PC.
+Number of visitors clicking the "Save" button in the Privacy Center.

 Visitors not saving

-Visitors who opened the PC but left the site without saving.
+Visitors who opened the Privacy Center but left the site without saving.

 Advanced Understanding